asgood23/STATIONS/made-with-samples/100-bastards.md

 You have guidebooks, a Polaroid camera, a CB radio, a folding chair, and Doritos to feed to the bears.
 You drive a Winnebago with a trailer full of souvenirs.
 You think you’re as brave as old John Wayne.

-*Clay Jensen*: "Winnebago Warrior" by Dead Kennedys
+*Clay Jensen: "Winnebago Warrior" by Dead Kennedys*

 ## 98. Wonderboy

 You come from a castle made of clouds, high and proud above the mucky-muck.
 You stole the spells *Mind Bullets,* *Flight,* and *Move You* from your arch-rival Young Nastyman, .

-Johnny Hall: “Wonderboy” by Tenacious D
+*Johnny Hall: “Wonderboy” by Tenacious D*

 ## 99. Young Lover